raykibul/raykibul/README.md

 # raykibul.com
- my personal web site with django
+working on building my personal website with django